Accelerated method of finding for the minimum of arbitrary Lipschitz convex function: Smoothing integral functions

 \section{Smoothing integral functions}

 Let $f(\cdot): R^n \rar R$ be a Lipschitz function with a constant $L$, $x_* $ is its local minimum (maximum) in $R^n$.
-As it is known, necessary extremum condition at the point $x_*$ for the Lipschitz function $f(\cdot)$ is zero belongs to the Clarke subdifferential $\p_{CL} f(\cdot),$ , calculated at this point $x_* $ , i.e.
+As it is known, the necessary extremum condition at the point $x_*$ for the Lipschitz function $f(\cdot)$ is zero belongs to the Clarke subdifferential $\p_{CL} f(\cdot),$ calculated at the point $x_* $, i.e.

-Any point for which this condition is correct is called stationary.
-Not all stationary points are points of minimum or maximum.
+Any point, for which this condition is correct, is called a stationary point.
+Not all stationary points are minimum or maximum points.